ShuvodipDasHimu/js-messy-problems/readme.md

 28. **Create a GitHub profile viewer using GitHub’s API (input a username and show profile details)**
 29. **Drag-and-drop functionality between two containers (JS + DOM)**
 30. **Build a notes app that stores notes in `localStorage` and loads on refresh**

----

-### 📌 Bonus: Progress Tracking Suggestion

-Create a GitHub repo named `30-JS-Challenges` and commit your solutions there.
-You’ll not only practice, but also **build a strong portfolio** as a frontend developer.
-Let me know if you want me to help with setting up that repo structure.

----

-Want the problems in a downloadable `.md` or `.pdf` format, or hosted as a challenge site using React?
-Let me know.